 Why?
 Because my electric toothbrush — the Philips Sonicare Essence — cleans so well it deserves its own plaque.
 (Yes, that was a tooth pun.)

-I got the gadget last December when I was in need of a new electric toothbrush on a budget.
+I got the gadget last Christmas and it's still one of the best gifts I've gotten.
 It had around 7,000 overwhelmingly positive reviews on Amazon and was on sale for around $12.

 It doesn't boast many fancy features, making it budget-friendly, but it's still a fantastic toothbrush.